katnaps/nixos-base/README.md

 ```
 ### configuration.nix
 **Remember to have hostname the same as in flake.nix**
-change `"nixos"` to something you prefer
+change `"nixos-fruit"` to something you prefer
 look for this line:
 ```
-networking.hostName = "nixos"; # Define your hostname.
+networking.hostName = "nixos-fruit"; # Define your hostname.
 ```
 change `katnaps` to something you prefer
 look for this line: